thunder/travis/README.md

  - If you want to run deprecated TesBase classes, use drupal_ti.
  - When using WebDriverTestBase and Drupal > 8.6 (which needs selenium instead of phantom.js) use this package.
  - If you want a simple travis.yml file, that works without any configuration, use this package.
- - If you have a linux installation on your development computer, you can directly use this test runner!
-All you need is php command line client, composer and docker.
+ - You can directly use this for quickly running the tests locally as well!
+All you need is php command line client, composer, chromedriver and docker (or mysql running natively).
    If you have all this installed on your local machine, just do <code>composer global require thunder/travis</code> add the global composer directory to your $PATH and call <code>test-drupal-module</code> from within your modules directory.
 Everything will be build, installed and tested automatically.